henri12341/finland-wind-farms-openlayers/readme.md

 The purpose of this project was plot Finland's wind farms to map.

-Then change into your new `my-app` directory and start a development server (available at http://localhost:5173):
+Start a development server (available at http://localhost:5173):

     npm install
     npm start